 In 2017 Sebastian Vettel was more of a force to be reckoned with.
 Winning five races and failing to score only twice, the four-time champion finished second overall to Lewis Hamilton.
 A resurgence by his Ferrari team saw him lead the standings in the early part of the season.
 Thereafter, the effort of intense mechanical upgrading to match Mercedes contributed to uneven performances by the Italian team and its German driver.

 Vettel took the series of setbacks personally.
 Episodes of clumsy driving suggested an element of desperation.
 Temper tantrums reinforced a reputation that he was prone to petulance.
 In Baku, under safety car conditions, he deliberately banged into Hamilton’s leading Mercedes and was penalised.
 Starting from pole in Singapore he helped trigger a first-lap accident that ended his race and others, a costly miscue that effectively sabotaged his championship chances.
+In a 2018 season in which his Ferrari was often the better car, Sebastian Vettel again finished a troubled second best to his Mercedes rival Lewis Hamilton.
+Vettel’s strong start – he won the first two races, and led the standings until mid-season – flattered to deceive.
+There followed an all too familiar pattern of erratic performances by both driver and team, a loss of equilibrium in response to ever-increasing pressure from the ever-improving Hamilton-led Mercedes challenge.
+In the end, mindset mattered more than machinery at Ferrari.

 << Source >>